This chapter describes virtual device contexts (VDCs) supported on the Cisco NX-OS devices.

 VDC Management Connections

-The Cisco NX-OS software provides a virtual management (mgmt 0) interface for out-of-band management for each VDC.
-You can configure this interface with a separate IP address that is accessed through the physical mgmt 0 interface (see Figure 1-7).
-Because the virtual management interface allows you to use only one management network, you can share the AAA servers and syslog servers among the VDCs.
+The NX-OS software provides a virtual management (mgmt 0) interface for out-of-band management for each VDC.
+You can configure this interface with a separate IP address that is accessed through the physical mgmt 0 interface (see Figure 1-5).
+Using the virtual management interface allows you to use only one management network, which can share the AAA servers and syslog servers among the VDCs.

 VDCs also support in-band management.
-You can access the VDC using one of the Ethernet interfaces that are allocated to the VDC (see Figure 1-8).
-Because the in-band management allows you to use only separate management networks, you can ensure the separation of the AAA servers and syslog servers among the VDCs.
+You can access the VDC using one of the Ethernet interface allocated to the VDC (see Figure 1-6).
+Using the in-band management allows you to use only separate management networks, which ensure the separation of the AAA servers and syslog servers among the VDCs.

 VDC Fault Isolation

 The VDC architecture can prevent failures within one VDC from impacting other VDCs on the same physical device.
-For instance, an Open Shortest Path First (OSPF) process that fails in one VDC does not affect the OSPF processes in other VDCs in the same physical device.
+For instance, an OSPF process that fails in one VDC does not affect the OSPF processes in other VDCs in the same physical device.

-The Cisco NX-OS software incorporates high availability (HA) features that minimize the impact on the data plane if the control plane fails or a switchover occurs.
+The Cisco NX-OS software incorporates high availability (HA) features that minimize the impact on the data plane should the control plane fail or a switchover occurs.
 The different HA service levels provide data plane protection, including service restarts, stateful supervisor module switchovers, and in-service software upgrades (ISSUs).
 All of these high availability features support VDCs.

-For more information about HA in the Cisco NX-OS software, see the Cisco Nexus 7000 Series NX-OS High Availability and Redundancy Guide.
+For more information on HA in the NX-OS software, see the Cisco Nexus 7000 Series NX-OS High Availability and Redundancy Guide, Release 4.x.

 Cisco NX-OS Feature Support in VDCs

 VDC support for the Cisco NX-OS software features varies, depending on the feature.
-For most of the Cisco NX-OS software features, configuration and operation are local to the current VDC.
-However, exceptions are as follows:
+For most of the NX-OS software features, configuration and operation is local to the current VDC.
+However, there are the following exceptions:

-Control Plane Policing (CoPP)—Because of the hardware support, you can configure CoPP policies only in the default or admin VDCs.
+•Control plane policing (CoPP)—Because of the hardware support, you can configure CoPP policies only in the default VDC.
 The CoPP policies apply across all VDCs on the physical device.